Research Interests:

 zhenqin (at) enablemedicine.com

 Hi!
-I'm an Assistant Professor in the Department of Computer Science at the University of Hong Kong.
-My research focuses on developing artificial intelligence (AI) and deep learning tools for modeling and interpreting spatial biology, including spatial proteomics (Method of the year 2024 by Nat.
-Methods), transcriptomics, and histopathological imaging (a nice review article here).
-I serve as a scientific advisor to Enable Medicine, a biotechnology start-up based in Menlo Park, California specializing in CODEX and other spatial omics experiments and data analysis.
-Besides, I am also an AI fellow at Genesis Therapeutics, an AI biotechnology start-up pioneering diffusion-based protein-ligand docking models.
+I'm an Assistant Professor in the Department of AI & Data Science, School of Computing and Data Science at the University of Hong Kong.
+My research focuses on developing artificial intelligence (AI), deep learning, and LLM-powered agentic tools for modeling and interpreting spatial biology, including spatial proteomics, transcriptomics, and histopathological imaging (a nice review article here).

 I am seeking enthusiastic PhD candidates and postdoctoral researchers to join my journey.
 Feel free to reach out if you are interested!